DylanHobbs/CS4098-Group4/README.md

         username: dhobbs
         password: Password*1
 - At least 1 event created.
 See 4.0
-- Know guest's details, including ID of event they will be attending The ID of the event can be found by doing the following:
+- Know guest's details, including ID of event they will be attending, eg. ID = 42 for Trinity Dinner event The ID of the event can be found by doing the following:
           Click the "events tab" at the top of the page.
           Search for the event the guest will be attending, then view the ID in the "ID" column.